What To Know Before Installing A Shiplap Ceiling: Design Ideas

 Faux Shiplap

-While most of us try our best to invest in the real thing, there are times that using faux shiplap would be more prudent.
-In situations where the renovation is cost prohibitive, faux shiplap would be a good investment as it is significantly less costly than genuine wood.
+While most of us try our best to invest in the real thing, there are times when using faux shiplap would be more prudent.
+In situations where the renovation is cost-prohibitive, faux shiplap would be a good investment as it is significantly less costly than genuine wood.
+Faux shiplap would also be a good choice for those who live in particularly humid climates, as real wood is prone to expanding and constricting with heat.

-For those who are looking for a quick renovation at a fraction of the cost of real shiplap, shiplap wallpaper is worth considering.
+For those looking for a quick renovation at a fraction of the cost of real shiplap, shiplap wallpaper is worth considering.
 It has the look of shiplap, and can easily be installed in just a few hours.
 While it does not have the texture of actual wood, this is easier to mask as the wallpaper will be used on the ceiling.

 If faux shiplap is a good choice, but wallpaper doesn’t suit the homeowner’s interests, there is another way to achieve a faux shiplap ceiling.
 By using plywood instead of traditional wood planks, the shiplap cladding design can be achieved without the price of the real thing.
+See reclaimed wood faux shiplap ceiling planks at Amazon [sponsored link]

 Restoring Shiplap Panels on the Ceiling

+For those looking to install a shiplap ceiling, it is important to understand the restoration process for when that time comes.
+Alternatively, you might have installed panels, but they’ve seen better days.
 Because shiplap cladding results in exposed wood, it will need to be renovated every so often as the stain fades.
 This will be especially important for homes in particularly wet climates, as the panels will be more prone to water damage.

+Another situation that will require the restoration of shiplap cladding is when homeowners in a historical home wish to repurpose their existing panels for a new project.
+In this situation, the homeowners will have discovered panel cladding in their walls, likely during a separate renovation.
 Once found, the homeowners may choose to repurpose this cladding to use decoratively on the walls or ceiling.
 In this case, the panel would have to be completely renovated before it could be used, to ensure that the boards are fit for use.

+For homeowners looking to repurpose old panels, the boards and nails need to be removed from the ceiling.
+Once the boards have been removed and inspected for rot and mold, they can be restained or painted to suit the homeowner’s taste.
 Once stained, the panels can be installed in the new location as if they were new.
 If problems like rot greatly degrade the wood, it might not work for repurposing.
-The idea is to take advantage of still viable wood and give it a contemporary look and second life.
+The idea is to take advantage of still viable wood and give it a contemporary look and a second life.

 Shiplap or Tongue and Groove Ceiling